timescale/docs/install/installation-windows.md

 ## Prerequisites

-Make sure OpenSSL 1.1.1 is installed on the system if installing PostgreSQL version 15.1.1 or above.
+To install PostgreSQL version 15.1.1 or later, make sure you have:

+* Installed OpenSSL 1.1.1

 <procedure>